Have you been feeling exhausted lately?

 Bleeding Gums and Nose

 Hormonal changes make your gums more susceptible to plaque which can cause soreness and bleeding.
-Nosebleeds and stuffy nose are quite common early signs of pregnancy too.
+Nosebleeds and stuffy noses are quite common early signs of pregnancy too.

 Increased blood flow can cause the tiny blood vessels inside your nose to burst and make you bleed.
 It’s scary but totally normal as long as you don’t bleed for a long time.